-Our medical inspection at SQ encompassed 19 of the 20 components of medical delivery.
-One of the components was not applicable during the period inspected.
-In total, we reviewed 204 inmate medical files, which are referred to as unit health records.
+Our medical inspection at CCC encompassed 19 of the 20 components of medical delivery, as one of the components was not applicable.
+In total, we reviewed 166 inmate medical files, which are referred to as unit health records.
 In addition, we reviewed staffing level reports, medical appeals summaries, nursing policies and procedures, summaries of medical drills and emergencies, minutes from Quality Management Committee and Emergency Medical Response Review Committee hearings, and assorted manual logs or tracking worksheets related to medical care delivery.
 We also conducted a live medical emergency drill and evaluated the adequacy of the responding staff's actions.
 Finally, we interviewed medical and custody staff members about the delivery of medical care to inmates, and we observed day-to-day medical delivery at the institution.